langchain-ai/langchain/docs/docs/integrations/providers/databricks.md

 In the context of LangChain integration, MLflow provides the following capabilities:

-- **Experiment Tracking**: Tracks and stores models and artifacts from your LangChain experiments.
+- **Experiment Tracking**: Tracks and stores models, artifacts, and traces from your LangChain experiments.
-- **Dependency Management**: Automatically records dependency libraries, ensuring consistency between development and production environments.
+- **Dependency Management**: Automatically records dependency libraries, ensuring consistency among development, staging, and production environments.
 - **Model Evaluation** Offers native capabilities for evaluating LangChain applications.
 - **Tracing**: Visually traces data flows through your LangChain application.

-See [MLflow LangChain Integration](/docs/integrations/providers/mlflow_tracking) to learn about the full ability of LangChain with MLflow and code examples.
+See [MLflow LangChain Integration](/docs/integrations/providers/mlflow_tracking) to learn about the full capabilities of using MLflow with LangChain through extensive code examples and guides.

 SQLDatabase
 -----------